jordanlark/SmashedPotato/README.md

 SmashedPotato
 =============

-###Smashed Potato - Kitchen Tools app
+###Smashed Potato - Kitchen Tools

 ####App Details
 Smashed Potato is a collection of tools for the kitchen designed to enhance your cooking experience by making those menial tasks easier.

 ####Dev Instructions
 This application makes use of Agularjs and the Ionic Framework.
 To run you must do the following

-1.Install NodeJS
+Install NodeJS

+Then run the following command-
 `npm install -g cordova ionic`

-2.Clone the repository to your local machine
+Clone the repository to your local machine

-3.Make sure you are in correct directory, then enter the following command:
+Make sure you are in correct directory, then enter the following command:

-`$ionic serve`
+`$ionic serve` (opens app in browser) or

-Enjoy!
+ `ionic run android`(to open in an emulator)

+####Current Known Bugs
+Timer is not yet functional